kizrrrrr/Ethereum-Api/README.md

 ## Installation

-To install the required library, just run code
+To install the required library, just run code.